David B. Dusenbery

 David B. Dusenbery is a biophysicist with a central interest in how information influences the behavior of organisms.
 In later years, he also considered the physical constraints hydrodynamics imposes on microorganisms and gametes.

-Academic positions

-He received his Bachelor of Arts in Physics from Reed College in 1964 and his PhD in Biophysics from the University of Chicago in 1970.
-Dusenbery was a postdoc at the California Institute of Technology 1970–1973.
-He was on the faculty of the Georgia Institute of Technology from 1973 to 2002 in Biology, with a joint appointment in Physics to 1978.

 Research

 Most of Dusenbery's research deals with how information controls behavior.
 At Caltech and the early years at Georgia Tech, Dusenbery focused on experimental studies of the nematode Caenorhabditis elegans because of its small nervous system and favorable genetics.

 These experimental studies inspired the development of several innovative techniques: